Radiation reaction effects on particle dynamics in intense counterpropagating laser pulses: Discussion

 For the conditions described above, with $a_1=90$, the maximum intensities for both pulses are on the order of $\sim 10^{23}$ W/cm$^2$.
 Although intensity on this order is achievable in current facilities\cite{Turcu2016HighELI-NP,Radier202210ELI-NP,Yoon2021Realization}, the large spot size means that the required power is out of reach---for a beam waist of 4.25 \textmu m, both pulses require $\sim 80$ PW.
 From Fig.~\ref{fig:exp_alt}, radiation reaction causes the behavior of the proton momentum distribution function to deviate by $a_1\approx55$ (though without an overall reversal).
 Achieving $a_1=55$ would require $\sim 30$ PW per laser, in line with proposals for higher-power facilities such as NSF-OPAL \cite{Bromage2019,NSFOPAL}.
 Increasing the pulse duration would also increase the total energy lost to radiation reaction during the interaction, enhancing the effect's observability at lower power.
-Facilities providing tens of PW per laser, which have been proposed \cite{Bromage2019,NSFOPAL,Kawanaka2016} or are currently under construction \cite{Vulcan2020}, could conceivably enable a version of this effect to be measured.
+In addition, while the lasers in an experiment may not be perfectly aligned in space or time, we have observed through a 2D tolerance study that the key dynamics survive misalignments that are small relative to the size and duration of the laser pulses (i.e. offsets on the order of 1 \textmu m or a few fs).
+Facilities providing tens of PW per laser, which have been proposed \cite{Bromage2019,NSFOPAL,Kawanaka2016} or are currently under construction \cite{Vulcan2020}, could thus conceivably enable a version of this effect to be measured.

 The non-radiative detrapping threshold, Eq.~(\ref{eq:thresh5}), diminishes in accuracy for higher $R_\lambda$ (though it typically stays accurate to within a factor of 2).
 Preliminary investigations with different $a_1$ also suggest that the numerical value of the $r_cw/R_\lambda$ detrapping threshold depends weakly on the pulse amplitude; further analysis is needed to determine the form of that dependence.
-The numerical bounds given should be viewed therefore as first estimates, before configuration-specific simulations are used to narrow down ideal experimental conditions.
+The numerical bounds given should be viewed therefore as first estimates, before configuration-specific simulations are used to narrow down optimal experimental conditions.
+For the best predictive utility, these configuration-specific simulations should ideally be performed in higher dimensions, to account for any quantitative differences due to the transversely non-uniform laser fields and plasma response.

 In summary, we have shown an effect by which radiation reaction changes the dominant direction of proton motion, mediated by the electron dynamics.
 The regime in which this occurs is roughly bounded by the following requirements: ${100\gtrsim R_aR_\lambda^2/R_w^{2}}$; $0.75\lesssim r_cw/R_\lambda $; and $v_{ZMF} \gtrsim 1/2$, i.e. $R_\lambda\gtrsim3$.
 Physically, this means that the temporal dynamics of the two counterpropagating pulses must be insufficient to free most electrons from the interference beat wave, while radiation reaction must be strong enough to do so.
 The phenomenon discovered offers a simple way to probe the transition to the radiation-dominated regime.